Watsons Bay Walk and the South Head Heritage Trail

 6. The Gap

-Located on the opposite side of the Watsons Bay ferry wharf, The Gap is one of Sydney’s most famous ocean cliff lookouts with beautiful coastal views.
+Situated opposite the Watsons Bay ferry wharf, The Gap is one of Sydney’s most famous ocean cliff lookouts with beautiful coastal views.

-But as beautiful as The Gap may be, it’s also a spot where many people have lost their lives over the years.
+But as beautiful as The Gap may be, it’s also a spot where a number of people have lost their lives over the years.

 The Gap in Watsons Bay